jakop345/cloudron-box/README.md

 * export FQDN='mybox.cloudron.us' (add this to your .bashrc) ** Add the above domain to your /etc/hosts
-** All apps will be installed as hypened-subdomains of the above FQDN
+** All apps will be installed as hypened-subdomains of the above FQDN ** You should add hyphened-subdomains of your apps into /etc/hosts

 Running
 -------
-* ./run.sh - this starts up nginx to serve up the webadmin ** https://HOSTNAME should now be accessible
-** Do not use https://localhost.
+* ./run.sh - this starts up nginx to serve up the webadmin ** https://mybox.cloudron.us should now be accessible ** Do not use https://localhost.
 It will appear to work work but will break oauth redirection

 * DEBUG=box:* ./app.js - this the main box code